ForgeRock/forgeops/docker/README.md

 The product images are built automatically (using Conatainer Builder) when a commit is made to ForgeOps.
 These images are pushed to https://bintray.com/forgerock.

-The java and git images are also available on the docker hub.
-They are built when a new commit is made to ForgeOps.

 ## build.sh

 The `build.sh` script can be used for one-off builds during development.
 For example: